kganesh-tech/AuthForge/README.md

 -Added a "Continue" button to begin the account recovery process.
 - Added a "Can't reset your password?" help link.
 - Linked the Forgot Password page with its CSS and JavaScript files.

+## Day 6:
+-Implemented user Verification using username, email or Phone number.
+-Connected the frontend and backend for the Forgot Password Flow.
+-Validated user existence from users.json.
+-Created a resusable utils/crypto.js utility module.
+-Generated a secure password reset token using Node.js crypto.
+-Generated a 15-minute reset token expiry for password recovery.
+-Successfully logged the verified user's email,reset token, and expiry time for testing.

  ## Upcoming Features: